ndhoanit1112/go-api-clean-architecture-2/README.md

 ```

 I tend to follow the [Go standard project layout](https://github.com/golang-standards/project-layout), and try to implement the core idea of Clean architecture.
 The goal is to make the application's core business logic independent of any particular framework, database, or delivery mechanism.
 This implementation is basically the same with [my previous implementation](https://github.com/ndhoanit1112/go-api-clean-architecture).
-I just try to change the name of application layers so that it closely relects the [Clean Architecture by Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+I just try to change the name of application layers so that they closely reflect the [Clean Architecture by Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 The Dependency rule is completely the same.

 ![Clean Architecture by Uncle Bob](https://github.com/mattia-battiston/clean-architecture-example/blob/master/docs/images/clean-architecture-diagram-2.png?raw=true)